Ehteshamulhaque123/economic-demographic-trend-rag/README.md

    - `VERCEL_ORG_ID`: Your Vercel organization ID
    - `VERCEL_PROJECT_ID`: Your Vercel project ID

-The workflow file is located at `.github/workflows/nextjs-ci-cd.yml`.
+The Vercel workflow file is located at `.github/workflows/nextjs-ci-cd.yml`

 ## How RAG Works